pytorch/torchtune/README.md

 --output-dir /tmp/llama2
 ```

-Note: While the ``tune download`` let's you download any model from the hub, there's no guarantee that the model can be finetuned with TorchTune.
-Current model's supported can be found [here](#introduction)
+Note: While the ``tune download`` command allows you to download *any* model from the hub, there's no guarantee that the model can be finetuned with TorchTune.
+Currently supported models can be found [here](#introduction)

 &nbsp;